Counselling Christians?

 About halfway through my chemotherapy, which I was on for 5 months in total, I was really struggling with accepting what was happening.

 I accepted that my survival prospects were good, but I was angry with the life I was losing.
 Simply put, I just felt it was unfair.
 Additionally, I had lost my spacious, bright room, which had an access space before entering, making it very private.
-I was now in a dark, poky room which looked straight onto the main corridor.

 I had a long way to go, and things seemed to be getting worse.